 Hi!
 I’m Kathleen Royal Phillips.
 I’m a food stylist, cookbook author, mom and lover of shortcut recipes loving life in a charming town called Gardendale, Alabama with my husband and two teenage children.
 I love to cook and laugh…not necessarily in that order.

 Why Grits and Gouda?
 I’m Southern with a pinch of gourmet and a dash of healthy and frugal…and so are my recipes.
 Most of my recipes have shortcuts in them because although I love to bake from scratch and make jams and pickles, I always have a to-do list so the more shortcuts in the kitchen, the more I can check off my project wish list.

 I was born and raised near the Ozarks of Arkansas but I have lived in Alabama most of my adult life so my roots run deep in traditional Southern food.
 I’ve also been a food professional for 29 years so I also lean toward the freshest ingredients with my radar out for what’s trending while constantly looking for a shortcut to make it happen on my table and on a budget.

 My goal on my food blog is to inspire you to get in the kitchen.
 Period.
-Then, after you are in the kitchen, I’ll show you how to cook with fresh, seasonal ingredients and encourage you along the way to share hospitality with others.
+Then, after you are in the kitchen, I’ll show you how to cook with fresh, seasonal ingredients and encourage you along the way to share hospitality with others while on a budget.
 I think it is important to be a good steward of my money so unless it’s on the gourmet side or cooking for a special occasion, I’m watching the budget and will pass along money-saving tips and time-saving short cuts.
 Heads up!
 What’s in season is also, usually what’s on sale.